-Cinnamon rolls are a treat for breakfast, but can often seem daunting with the yeast or sourdough needed to give them a rise.
+Cinnamon rolls are a treat for breakfast, but can often seem daunting and complicated.

 In this cinnamon roll recipe you get the ease (and yumminess) of a biscuit dough along with the benefits of the long fermentation time.
 That, combined with the deliciously sweet cinnamon filling, is enough to make these your new go-to cinnamon roll recipe.

-At least seven hours before you wish to bake them, prepare the dough for a long fermentation.
-Start by cutting the fat into the flour until it is in small pieces.
+At least seven hours before baking, prepare the dough for a long fermentation.
+Start by cutting the butter into the flour until it is in small pieces.
 Stir in the starter, sweetener, and milk until a soft dough just comes together.
 Cover and place in a warm spot in your kitchen for 7 to 12 hours.

 Preheat oven to 350°F. When ready to commence baking, combine salt, baking powder, and baking soda in a very small bowl until evenly mixed.
 Sprinkle this over your fermented dough and knead until it comes together into a cohesive, soft dough.

 In a small bowl combine filling ingredients until they form a paste.

 Roll dough out into a ¼- to ½-inch thick rectangle.
 Spread filling evenly over dough.
 Roll dough tightly and cut into ½-inch thick pieces.